scroll-tech/whir/batch_packing.md

 In this document, we discuss a new strategy to produced batched WHIR proofs called packing.

 ## Implementation
 We implemented our packing strategy in `batch_effectiveness_packing.py`.
-The next step is to integrate the packing result into our main WHIR batching effectiveness test.
+You can change the value of in `poly_num_vars` for different test cases.

 ## Packing Overview
 Let $p_1, \dots p_n$ be $n$ multilinear polynomials of various size.
 We want to batch open each $p_i$ on a different point $x_i$.
 Denote $v_i$ to be the number of variables of variables for each $p_i$, we assume that _the polynomials are order by their size in decreasing order_, i.e. $\forall i, v_i \geq v_{i+1}$